maymeileng/ap-cs/README.txt

 each shape off of the width and height so that they are customizable.
 I made helper methods for the drawStars method.

-Challenges: My major challenge was drawing the stars.
+Major challenges: My major challenge was drawing the stars.
 I struggled with finding the correct equation to determine the star's coordinates, and also getting those coordinates in the correct order so that the fillPolygon method would fill in the star correctly.
 After resolving that, another challenge I faced was